aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2020/aspose-words-for-cpp-20-10-release-notes/_index.md

 will return an info instance with the FileFormatInfo.LoadFormat property set to LoadFormat.Chm.

 Of all load options only LoadOptions.Encoding currently affects when working with CHM documents.
-It is useful for loading CHM documents that donot specify the encoding in their HTML topics.
+It is useful for loading CHM documents that do not specify the encoding in their HTML topics.
 LoadOptions.ResourceLoadingCallback is not invoked when loading a CHM document.
 Aspose.Words expects all referenced resource files to be stored in the CHM document along with topic files.
 External resource files are not supported.

 The use cases for loading CHM documents are as follows: